CamHenlin/roguish/README.md

 - **background1** top background layer, used for layering on top of *background2* layer, makes doing certain types of art easier
 - **background2** bottom background layer. combined with *background1* layer at render time.

-Additionally, we need to add an *object* layer, which will allow us more general *objects* with map-designer-defined properties.
+Additionally, we need to add an *object* layer, which will allow us more general *complexobjects* with map-designer-defined properties.

 ## Project code groupings